akssnsk/Test2/README.md

 Implementation notice
 --------
 The solution implemented in plain C, which is required by the task, as a state machine with additional processing of the step for special cases.
-There was no clarifications about whether a real C standard should be used and which version of the standard should be taken into account.
+There were no clarifications about whether a real C standard should be used and which version of the standard should be taken into account.
 Thus, comments are just erased, leaving all the spaces and line carriages outside the comment intact.
 Some of